-How do these Binoculars Compare?
+How Do These Binoculars Compare?

-If you’re a hunter who’s glassing in a wide, open area and you need to change up your bino focusing range in a jiffy for high-stress moments, the Essentials 7X35 has it all.
+If you’re a hunter who’s glassing in a wide, open area and you need to change up your binocular focusing range in a jiffy for high-stress moments, the Essentials 7X35 has it all.
 It has an impressive 500 wide field of view, is tripod adaptable, and most importantly, it has the Zip focus system to get you sharp viewing in an instant.